4d/docs/website/translated_docs/es/Desktop/building.md

 ### Apertura del archivo de datos

 When a user launches a merged application or an update (single-user or client/server applications), 4D tries to select a valid data file.
-Several locations are examined by the application successively.
+Varias ubicaciones son examinadas sucesivamente por la aplicación.

-The opening sequence for launching a merged application is:
+La secuencia de lanzamiento de una aplicación fusionada es:

 1. 4D tries to open the last data file opened, [as described below](#last-data-file-opened) (not applicable during initial launch).
 2. If not found, 4D tries to open the data file in a default data folder next to the .4DZ file in read-only mode.
 3. If not found, 4D tries to open the standard default data file (same name and same location as the .4DZ file).
-4. If not found, 4D displays a standard "Open data file" dialog box.
+4. Si no se encuentra, 4D muestra una caja de diálogo estándar "Abrir archivo de datos".

 ### Último archivo de datos abierto